cppservergit/cppserver-docs/security-check.md

 # Automatic Kubernetes-native security check using Trivy and MicroK8s

 In this tutorial you will use the convenient Trivy Kubernetes Operator created by the security experts Aqua Security Software Ltd, to execute an automatic scan of your cluster (the one created with the QuickStart tutorial) searching for vulnerabilities and producing detailed reports, all of these tasks will be executed via kubectl, like any other administrative task.
+It's assumed that you have under your control a VM named k8s with the single-node MicroK8s cluster running, as explained in the CPPServer QuickStart tutorial.

 ### Resources: